 The shared kitchen program is suggested to be a part of My micro NY among other amenities.
 This provides a place for residents to come together through community run cooking classes, co-organized food consumption and community meal events.
 It proposes that government agencies inform architects, developers and managers that are involved in the affordable housing to consider the social element of the housing system.

 It also creates a new lifestyle in ways such as sharing and owning “part of your house” together.
 This brings about changes in thinking about food consumption and housing systems in the near future.
-If we can co-own the kitchen with neighbors, we might able to provide more homes for people by reducing and eliminating the kitchen functions of each house while also creating a stronger communities.
+If we can co-own the kitchen with neighbors, we might able to provide more homes for people by reducing and eliminating the kitchen functions of each house while also creating a stronger community.

 Lara Pennin - Assistant Professor of Transdiciplinary Design, School of Design Strategies and Co-founder Parsons DESIS

 Fabio Parasecoli - Associate Professor and Coordinator, Food Studies Program